-2017-156 1.4.1 Home is built "solar ready", following the guidelines from Natural Resources Canada (NRCan) or the Canadian Solar Industries Association (CanSIA): solar ready for domestic hot water (1 point) and/or solar ready for photovoltaic (1 point).
-17-Oct-17 constructed of rigid or flexible metal conduit, rigid plc. conduit, liquid tight flexible conduit 2018-157 1.5.5 Install a central "all-off" switch that disables all non- essential electrical loads in the home.
-19-Apr-18 10 - 20% of the electricity used in the average home comes from parasitic loads: little indicator lights and circuit warmers that consume power even when not in use.
-"All-Off" switches can be used to turn non-essential loads off by disabling half of the electrical panel all at once.
+2017-156 1.4.1 Home is built "solar ready", following the guidelines from Natural Resources Canada (NRCan) or the Canadian Solar Industries Association (CanSIA): solar ready for domestic hot water (1 point) and/or solar ready for photovoltaic (1 point). constructed of rigid or flexible metal conduit, rigid plc. conduit, liquid tight flexible conduit 2018-157 1.5.5 Install a central "all-off" switch that disables all non- essential electrical loads in the home.
+19-Apr-18 10 - 20% of the electricity used in the average home comes from parasitic loads. little indicator lights and circuit warmers that consume power even when not in use.
+"AII-Off switches can be used to turn non-essential loads off by disabiling half of the electrical panel all at once.
 Non-essential loads include microwaves, small kitchen appliances, televisions, entertainment, lighting circuits, and miscellaneous plug loads.
-Essential loads which should not be disabled include fridges, freezers, sump pumps, furnace fans, bedroom alarm clocks (one outlet per room), fire and CO detectors, doorbells, and hallway / egress lighting.
-All-off circuits should be wired as three-way circuits, with one switch near the main entrance, and one near the master bedroom.
+Essential loads which should not be disabled include fridges, freezers, sump pumps, furnace fans, bedroom alarm cocks (one outlet per room), fire and CO detectors, donbells, and hallway / egress lighting.
+AII-off circuits should be wired as three-way circuits, with one switch near the main entrance, and one near the master bedroom.
+2018-158 1.3.1 Electric oven is convection based.
+15-Oct-18 Regarding item 1.3.1 electric ranges are convection based.
+Would we still be able to achieve this point if a gas convection based oven is installed?
+Yes, because it still uses less energy.